Just in case: These ski insurances are really worthwhile

 Theoretically, liability insurance will cover you in such cases.
 But here, too, it is advisable to check your policy carefully.
 Are skiing accidents also covered?
 What about accidents in non-European countries?

-Protecting expensive equipment: material insurance
+Protecting expensive gear: Equipment insurance

 Unexpected costs can arise not only for injuries, but also for equipment.
-From skis and poles to helmets, ski boots or ski goggles – the costs can quickly add up in the event of material damage.
+From skis and poles to helmets, ski boots or ski goggles – the costs can quickly add up in the event of equipment damage.

 For equipment damage that occurs on or off the slopes, the costs can add up quickly.

-To solve the theft of skis and boards more effectively, the crime prevention department of the Austrian Federal Criminal Police Office has developed a simple and inexpensive measure: the secure ski pass.
-It looks like a normal ski pass, but it is not suitable for riding the lifts; it merely looks like a real ski pass.
+To solve the theft of skis and boards more effectively, the crime prevention department of the Austrian Federal Criminal Police Office has developed a simple and inexpensive measure: the secure lift pass.
+It looks like a normal lift pass, but it is not suitable for riding the lifts; it merely looks like a real lift pass.
 The special feature of the card is that it contains practical tips on how to prevent theft as well as space to enter the individual characteristics of the winter sports equipment such as serial number, make and colour.
 This helps when filing a report and makes it much easier for the police to find a stolen ski.

 Trip interruption insurance even protects ski holidaymakers if they have already started their trip and suddenly have to cancel it.
 So even then you are not left with the travel costs.
 If you have to break off the trip prematurely, all costs incurred as a result are covered, for example for means of transport such as already booked flight or train tickets and accommodation.
 In case of doubt, this can amount to a large sum.

-For freeriders: salvage insurance
+For freeriders: Rescue insurance

 The number of skiing accidents and avalanche accidents in most of the world’s ski resorts is fortunately at an all-time low.

-Nevertheless, salvage insurance may be a sensible insurance for ski holidays, especially for freeriders who like to ski off-piste.
+Nevertheless, rescue insurance may be a sensible insurance for ski holidays, especially for freeriders who like to ski off-piste.
 After all, should a rescue operation actually have to be carried out, these can quickly become expensive.

 These policies are included in many ski insurance packages and can thus offer useful additional protection.